mattmattmatt/notes/recipes/bauernbrot-v1.md

 10. Preheat oven and cast iron pot to 500°F for min.
 30 mins
 11. Create a steamy environment in oven by putting an open bowl of water in there
 12. Put loaf into pot, close the lid and bake for 30 mins
-13. Open lid, remove water bowl and reduce temperature to 420°F
+13. Remove lid and remove water bowl from oven, reduce temperature to 420°F
-14. Bake for another 30 mins or until crust looks delicious to you
+14. Bake for another 30 mins or until crust looks fucking delicious
 15. Transfer to wire rack for cooling, let cool down completely before cutting

 [Original source](http://www.wildyeastblog.com/my-new-favorite-sourdough/).